dsuryd/dotNetify/README.md

 ## Features

 - Simple and lightweight - no heavy client-side framework, no REST APIs.
-- Reactive back-end MVVM architecture on either .NET Core or .NET Framework.
+- Reactive back-end MVVM architecture on ASP.NET server.
 - Built-in real-time across WebSocket with SignalR.
 - Support local (client-side only) and Web API modes.
 - Full support for single-page apps, including deep-linked, nested routing and token-based authentication.